YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 If you can not find ".bashrc", it is because it is a hidden file.
 To make it appear, follow this [guide](https://www.makeuseof.com/view-hidden-files-and-folders-linux/#:~:text=By%20default%2C%20your%20file%20manager,files%20on%20Linux%20as%20well.)

-Then source .bashrc in terminal:
+Then source .bashrc in the terminal:
 ```bash
 source ~/.bashrc
 ```